Complete aid station mileage and vertical splits are listed on the course description page here.

 All full service aid stations will stock the following items:

-- VFuel bulk gel.
+- VFuel bulk gel and sports drink.
 (Please bring your own gel flask for refills.)

 - Water and Ice (Ice may be limited at the Towers aid station)